umatare5/docs/ARCHITECTURE.md

 ## Directory Structure

-- The structure is a hybrid of DDD and [golang-standards/project-layout](https://github.com/golang-standards/project-layout).
+- The structure is a hybrid of the layered architecture and [golang-standards/project-layout](https://github.com/golang-standards/project-layout).

   | Directory               | Description                                                                                                                                                                                          |
   | :---------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |